 - Honey and cinnamon are used for various health benefits while honey along the lemon and hot water is used for weight loss.
 You could see the benefits here.

-But maple syrup has a unique flavour and cannot be used in all food items.
-It can however be a tasty accompaniment for bread, cereal, pancakes, dessert and even shakes.
+But maple syrup has a unique flavor and cannot be used in all food items.
+It can however be a tasty accompaniment for bread, cereal, pancakes, dessert, and even shakes.

 Brown rice syrup

 Brown rice syrup is one of the sugar alternatives with really low GI.
 The GI of brown rice syrup is just 25.
 One problem is that it is not that commonly available and you may have to stock it.
 But the problem with brown rice syrup is that this syrup is made from rice and is a caloric sweetener.